afreeorange/bock/README.md

 * [ ] Write and finish tests for UI
 * [ ] Write and finish tests for API
-* [ ] Fix routing with "/" problem in Angular (only works in Chrome, not Safari or FF)
+* [x] Fix routing with "/" problem in Angular (only works in Chrome, not Safari or FF)
 * [ ] If article path is really a folder, generate list of articles
 * [ ] Fix problem with compare (strange Unicode chars from binary to str conversion)
 * [x] Use and update an existing search index if found
 * [ ] Redo logging
+* [ ] Disable history feature if not git repository

 [realms_wiki]: https://github.com/scragg0x/realms-wiki
 [gollum]: https://github.com/gollum/gollum